-You want to make sure that the Deposit Total shown in the Make Deposits window is the right deposit amount - in other words, the actual amount truly deposited into the bank account.
+You want to make sure that the deposit total shown in the Make Deposits window is the right deposit amount - in other words, the actual amount truly deposited in the bank account.
 When you attempt to reconcile the bank account, you'll compare the deposit total shown here with your bank statement's cleared deposits amount.